Dimitri Payet - The Perils of a Late Bloomer

 Bilic previously shamed his squad’s efforts in training following their pathetic capitulation to Arsenal and today’s outburst follows an equally humbling display to Manchester City.

-On a brighter note, West Ham fans can now at least identify where the problem has been specifically regarding training and morale and perhaps the loss of a player could result in the birth of an actual team.
+On a brighter note, West Ham can now identify the problem regarding training and morale, and perhaps the loss of a player could result in the birth of actual team.